derppop/parseGraph/README.md

 ### Job
 * baseDirectory - The root directory of your s3 bucket or hdfs path
 * shardDirectory - The folder you want shards to be placed in
+* graphDirectory - Local directory for graphs to be outputted and read from
 * jobOutputDirectory - The folder you want the results of the job to be stored

 ### Preprocessor